 What about Health?

-GP’s have generally good health but it is critical to maintain.
+GP’s have generally good health but it is critical to maintain that.
 In

 comparison to other breeds, they are relatively free of inherited

 diseases.
-To maintain this healthy and long lived breed we test to
+To maintain this healthy and long lived breed, reputable

-ensure we are using dogs in breeding that are least likely to produce
+breeders will test to ensure we are using dogs in breeding that are least

 What testing is done?